ymatts/phyC/README.md

  + The labels of leaves are distinguishied in the <em>tree space</em>, but the patterns of the accumulated SSNVs are rarely identical among the patients since there are too many patterns of SSNVs accumulations in the actual cases (we cannot divide the patients into several sub groups with the labels).
 Thus we focus on the patters of the number of accumulated SSNVs, that is, we regard the trees with the same toplogies as the same labelled trees.
         + The number of accumulated SSNVs are also different from patients to patients, or studies to studies because of sequencing depth, errors and so on.

-The The overall scheme of the registration is illustrated here (Figure 3).
+The overall scheme of the registration is illustrated here (Figure 3).
 We at first prepare the maximal trees and then we encode the observed tree toplogies(from root to leaf, left to right).
 The collapsed edges are regarded as zero length edges.
 The solid lines and dotted lines indicate the encoded toplogies and the collapsed edges, respectively.

 <center> <img src="https://github.com/ymatts/PhyC/blob/master/img/regist.png" alt="overall scheme of the registration" width="600" height="400"><center>